tobiasmcvey/learn-ocr/README.md

 [introduction.py](introduction.py) is an introduction script to show how to parse text from an image with interactive python.

-[oppskrifter.py](oppskrifter.py) is an example of converting pictures with recipes in Norwegian to text files.
+[oppskrifter.py](oppskrifter.py) is an example of converting pictures with recipes in Norwegian to text files and searchable PDF files.

 # Setup